 We use a variety of financial measures to evaluate our performance.
 In addition to generally accepted accounting principles (GAAP) prescribed measures, we use certain key performance and non-GAAP measures we believe provide useful information to investors regarding our financial condition and result of operations.
-Readers are cautioned that key performance measures, such as ROE and non-GAAP measures, including amounts excluding Corporate Support, cash earnings excluding the after-tax effect of amortization of intangibles; and results excluding our share of a gain related to the sale of the U.S. operations of Moneris Solutions Corporations do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.
+Readers are cautioned that key performance measures, such as ROE and non-GAAP measures, including amounts excluding Corporate Support and cash earnings excluding the after-tax effect of amortization of intangibles, do not have any standardized meanings prescribed by GAAP, and therefore are unlikely to be comparable to similar measures disclosed by other financial institutions.

-Additional information about our ROE and non-GAAP measures can be found under the "Key performance and non-GAAP measures" sections of our Q1 2018 Report to Shareholders.
+Additional information about our ROE and non-GAAP measures can be found under the "Key performance and non-GAAP measures" sections of our Q2 2018 Report to Shareholders.

-Definitions can be found under the "Glossary" sections in our Q1 2018 Supplementary Financial Information and our 2017 Annual Report.
+Definitions can be found under the "Glossary" sections in our Q2 2018 Supplementary Financial Information and our 2017 Annual Report.